onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 # SECTION: Enlarging the self
 ██████████████████████████████████████████████████████████████████

+> "Not a single one of the cells that compose you knows who you are, or cares." - [Daniel Dennett](https://www.azquotes.com/quote/447787)

+> "The self is a repeatedly reconstructed biological state." - [Antonio Damasio](https://www.goodreads.com/quotes/7656886-the-self-is-a-repeatedly-reconstructed-biological-state)

+> "In the heart of consciousness is subjectivity, this sense of having a self that observes one's own organism and the world around that organism.
+That is really the heart of consciousness." - [Antonio Damasio](https://www.azquotes.com/quote/1494201)

 What is the Self?
 The neuroscience of ego death | Dr. James Cooke https://www.youtube.com/watch?v=W0Gor8BYY00